 The Office of Accreditation will note the citation of noncompliance on the district's Accreditation Record Summary and notify the superintendent of this action.
 The citation of noncompliance will be presented to the Commission on School Accreditation for appropriate action.
 This citation will remain on record until the district has successfully completed the next scheduled administration of the same test for which the irregularity was originally verified.
-For example, if the citation is issued for the December online and or paper/pencil Subject Area Administration for the U.S. History Test, the next scheduled administration the following year.
+For example, if the citation is issued for the December online and or paper/pencil Subject Area Administration of the U.S. History Test, the next scheduled administration for the same test will be the December online and or paper/pencil Subject Area administration the following year.